junxit/us-congress-bills-110/metadata.md

 - Sen. Kennedy, Edward M. [D-MA] (K000105)

+## Committees (1)

+- House — Education and the Workforce Committee

 ## Actions

 - 2007-05-22 — Introduced in Senate
 - 2007-05-22 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6492-6493; text as passed Senate: CR S6492-6493)
 - 2007-05-22 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6492-6493; text as passed Senate: CR S6492-6493)
+- 2007-05-23 — Message on Senate action sent to the House.
+- 2007-05-23 — Received in the House.
+- 2007-05-23 — Referred to the House Committee on Education and Labor.